GoogleCloudPlatform/simple-anthos-installer/README.md

   - Secret key stored with key  `aws-secret-access-key`

 ## Quick Start
-The quickest way to deploy us using Google Cloud Build.
+The quickest way to deploy is using Google Cloud Build.

 ### Permissions
 - Ensure Cloud Build service account permission has Kubernetes Engine, Service Account and Secrets Manager enabled.